-Page experience is really an umbrella term involving a bunch of different ranking signals.
+Page Experience is really an umbrella term involving a bunch of different ranking signals.
 Google uses these signals to determine the way web users feel about their interactions with a specific page on a site.
-This extends beyond the basic value of the content provided on the page; it includes a wide variety of metrics that include page load speed, visual stability, web security, mobile-friendliness, interactivity, and more.
+This extends beyond the basic value of the content provided on the page; it also includes a wide variety of metrics that include page load speed, visual stability, web security, mobile-friendliness, interactivity, and more.

-Just this May, Google revealed its Web Vitals — an initiative to provide more consistent guidance regarding ranking signals for page experience.
+Google revealed its Web Vitals — an initiative to provide more consistent guidance regarding ranking signals for page experience.
 Google’s Core Web Vitals are three metrics that apply to all pages and should be measured by all webmasters in order to ensure a superior page experience.

 Taken together, all of these metrics impact how someone is able to view and interact with a site page.
 Page experience is not more important than providing valuable information, but it can be a determining factor when Google needs to assign site rankings to two different site pages that offer similar information value.
 So while there’s no substitution for great content, page experience can make a big difference when you’re trying to compete with other websites that offer similar content.

-Now that you understand what goes into determining page experience, you may be wondering why it really matters.
+Now that you understand what goes into determining page experience, you may be wondering why it matters.
 You might assume that your site is doing a good enough job.
 But unfortunately, that may not always be the case.
 And if you’re merely guessing, you may end up scrambling once the algorithm update rolls out.

 How Can You Prepare Your Website For the Page Experience Update?

-Now, let’s briefly discuss a few tips that can help you get your website ready for Google’s Page Experience algorithm update in 2021.
+Now let’s briefly discuss a few tips that can help you get your website ready for Google’s Page Experience algorithm update in 2021.

 - Ensure Mobile-Friendliness: While this should go without saying, mobile-friendliness is a major ranking factor.
-Since more of us are browsing sites on mobile devices now, a lack of responsive design can be extremely detrimental to user experience.
+Since more of us are browsing sites on mobile devices now, a lack of responsive design can be extremely detrimental to the user experience.

 - Offer Safe and Secure Browsing: Web users want to know that the page they’re on provides secure site connections that are free of malicious or deceptive content.
 Make sure you’re doing your due diligence with both HTTPS and safe browsing for the sake of your rankings.

-There’s a lot we don’t yet know about Google’s Page Experience algorithm update.
+There’s still a lot we don’t know about Google’s Page Experience algorithm update.
 But until it officially rolls out, there’s still plenty you can do to prepare.
-Keeping this information in mind will allow you to make positive changes to your site and ensure that user experience is at the forefront of your strategy.
+Keeping this information in mind will allow you to make positive changes to your site and ensure that user experience is at the forefront of your digital strategy.

-The expert SEO team at Athena Integrated Marketing is ready to help get your business Google ready in 2021.
+The expert SEO team at Athena Integrated Marketing is ready to help get your business Google-ready in 2021.
 Contact us today to see how we can customize an SEO strategy that meets the unique needs of your business and keeps you a step ahead of your competition.